Rabbi Isaac Elchanan Theological Seminary: History

 The high school, previously part of RIETS, became a separate entity, and RIETS became exclusively a college-level program, including granting of degrees via semikhah (rabbinical ordination).
 Secular studies were added, with the RIETS rosh yeshiva (dean) also serving as president of the college secular academic programs while Moshe Soloveichik served as co-head of RIETS.
 This arrangement continued into the 1940s.
 However, the second president, Samuel Belkin, legally separated the two institutions in order to obtain United States government funding and research grants for a variety of YU's secular departments due to the separation of church and state in the United States.

 RIETS scholar Joseph B. Soloveitchik strongly opposed the split, but Belkin prevailed and, following the split, remained both the official rosh yeshiva of RIETS and president of YU.
 Despite the separation, the identities have continued to be blended Both the religious seminary and the college undergraduate Talmudic department are called RIETS, and have the same faculty and students.

 With the 2003 appointment of Richard Joel, a layman, as president of YU, the dual role ended.
 Joel's predecessor, Norman Lamm, continued as the official rosh yeshiva of RIETS with Richard Joel being the Chief Executive and responsible for fundraising and administrative issues.

-Menachem Penner became the dean of RIETS in 2013 after Yona Reiss's resignation.
-Previously, Penner had been the assistant dean of RIETS.
+Menachem Penner became the dean of RIETS in 2013 after Yona Reiss resigned to take the position as head of the Chicago Rabbinical Council.
+In 2023, Rabbi Penner left his position as dean in order to assume the role of executive vice president of the Rabbinical Council of America.
+Following Rabbi Penner's departure, Rabbi Michael Taubes was appointed as interim dean of RIETS.
+Rabbi Penner currently serves as dean emeritus.
+In August, 2024, Rabbi Aryeh Lebowitz was appointed as the Abraham Arbesfeld Torah Dean of RIETS, and Rabbi Yosef Kalinsky was appointed as the Max and Marion Grill Administrative Dean of RIETS.